 You shall put them on your brother Aaron, and on his sons with him, and shall anoint (mashach) them and ordain them and consecrate them, so that they may serve me as priests.

-(If you enjoy this writing and content, please consider giving a Gift as a token of your appreciation and support.
-I am deeply grateful to you. -Bryce)Exodus 28:41, NRSV
+(If you enjoy this writing and content, please consider giving a Gift as a token of your appreciation.
+If every reader gave just $1, it would give life to me and my family.
+I am deeply grateful to you for your kindness and generosity. —Bryce)Exodus 28:41, NRSV

 You shall take the anointing (mishchah) oil, and pour it on his head and anoint (mashach) him.Exodus 29:7, NRSV